MWang93/Prepare/StatisticsforML.md

 - non-parametric model: the data tells you what the 'regression' should look like: KNN, decision tree, it usually needs more computational cost.

 #### 4. Comparision between logistic regression and decision trees
 - theory is different: equation vs rules explained in Englilsh sentences
 - parametric model?
 - assumption on response: binomial or bernoulli distribution
 - shape of model: logistic curve vs not predefined

+#### 5. Chi-square
+-  test of independence is one of the most basic and common hypothesis tests in the statistical analysis of categorical data. given 2 categorical random variables X and Y, the chi-sqaure test of independence determines whether or not there exist a statistical dependence between tehm. chi2-contingency function is stats package uses the observed table and subsequently calculates its expected table, followed by calculating the p-value.